Xavier Tillman Player Props: Grizzlies vs. Rockets

 Xavier Tillman Insights vs. the Rockets

-- This season, Xavier Tillman has made 2.8 shots from the floor per game, which accounts for 4.7% of his team's total makes.
+- This season, Xavier Tillman has made 2.8 shots from the floor per game, which adds up to 4.7% of his team's total makes.

-- The Grizzlies rank 13th in possessions per game with 104.1.
-His opponents, the Rockets, have a middling offensive tempo, ranking 11th with 103.1 possessions per contest.
+- Tillman's Grizzlies average 104.1 possessions per game, which ranks 12th among NBA teams, while the Rockets are one of the league's fastest, ranking ninth with 103 possessions per contest.

-- Allowing 41.4 rebounds per contest, the Rockets are the fourth-ranked team in the NBA.
+- On the boards, the Rockets have conceded 41.3 rebounds per contest, which puts them fourth in the NBA.

 - Looking at assists, the Rockets have allowed 25.8 per game, 16th in the league.

-- Conceding 14.6 made 3-pointers per game, the Rockets are the worst squad in the NBA.
+- Conceding 14.6 made 3-pointers per contest, the Rockets are the worst squad in the league.

 Xavier Tillman vs. the Rockets